JudeDavis1/netkill/README.md

 # Description
-NetKill is a tool (obviously written in C) to be used in tests which will
+NetKill is a tool (obviously written in C) to be used in tests which will test a network's integrity to defend against a DoS/DDoS attack.
+(Disclaimers below)

 # TODO: (ordered: most important - least important)
 - Redo the socket part of the API such that we don't have to reuse code.
+(In progress)
+- Add ability to use hostnames instead of specific IP addresses.
 - Correctly catch CTRL-C signals then free memory.